Casimiro Monteiro

 Casimiro Emérito Rosa Teles Jordão Monteiro (28 December 1920 – 25 January 1993), also known as Agente Monteiro, was a Portuguese covert operations military intelligence officer and law enforcement officer during the Estado Novo regime.
 He carried out state-sanctioned bombings and assassinations in Portugal, Mozambique and Goa.
 His actions were mostly focused against members of independence movements that existed in the Portuguese colonial empire.

 As a PIDE agent, Monteiro tortured Indians in Goa (e.g. Mohan Ranade, an Indian independence activist) who were demanding the union of Portuguese India territories with the recently independent India.
 Monteiro is believed to have carried out the high-profile assassinations of Humberto Delgado and Eduardo Mondlane.

 Following the Carnation Revolution in 1974, Monteiro lost his job and his immunity from prosecution.
-He received political asylum in South Africa and lived there in poverty as well as obscurity till his death.
+He received political asylum in apartherid South Africa and lived there in poverty as well as obscurity till his death.

 Early life

-Monteiro was born in Portuguese Goa to a Portuguese father and his Goan Catholic wife, an aguadeira (water supplier) from the city of Ponda.
+Monteiro was born on 28 December 1920 in Portuguese Goa to a Portuguese father and his Goan Catholic wife, an aguadeira (water supplier) from the city of Ponda.
 He lived in Portugal for some time before joining General Franco's army in the Spanish Civil War.

 After the war, Monteiro moved to the United Kingdom, where he worked for a butcher whose daughter he married and had a son; although he abandoned his family after the Carnation Revolution when he lost the protection of the Portuguese government and was forced to flee Portugal to avoid prosecution and extradition to India.

-Goa-Portuguese Colonial Era
+Portuguese Goa Era

 In the 1950s, Monteiro joined the Portuguese Colonial Police in Goa, where he interrogated Goan liberation movement activists.
 Much of the brutal torture during interrogations took place at Valpoi Police Station and, eventually, Monteiro became infamous and feared throughout Portuguese India; by the closing years of Portuguese rule in India there were even several local theatre songs of the feared Agent Monteiro.